-If a product will be used in late growth stages of maize (BBCH $\geq$ 30), the bird species willow warbler has to be added to the package of species presented in the EFSA guidance document.
-The reason for this is that this species is frequently detected in late growth stages of maize in the Northern Zone and it is not covered by the species presented in the EFSA guidance document.
+If a product will be used in late growth stages of maize (BBCH \geq 30), the bird species willow warbler has to be added to the package of species presented in the EFSA B&M (2009) for applications received before 1 October 2025.
+The reason for this is that this species is frequently detected in late growth stages of maize in the NZ, and it is not covered by the species presented in the EFSA guidance document.
 A shortcut value (SV) of 52.2 shall be used for assessment of acute risk and SV = 20.3 for assessment of long-term risk for willow warbler.